W06 Learning Activities: Web Design and Development Careers

 - Continuous Learning.

 The last item, Continuous Learning, is perhaps the most important.
-Web technologies move so quickly, so it is critical for you to learn to love learning new things.
+Web technologies move so quickly that it is critical for you to learn to love learning new things.

 The key to learning is doing.
 Do not be afraid to take on projects, paid or unpaid, to boost your experience and overall portfolio of knowledge starting today.